 If the individual wants a high price for his business but still has reservations on what happens to the plant and its employees, a strategic buyer is still the best fit.
 That said, the seller will need to set limitations in place so that the acquisition can work in his favor.

 In such an instance, a financial buyer is probably the best fit.
-A strategic buyer may already have the expertise to continue the business operations.
-In contrast, a financial buyer may have the money he needs to acquire a given firm, but he may not have any expertise to run it; hence, the need to retain top-level management.
+A strategic buyer may already have the expertise to continue the business’ operations.
+In contrast, a financial buyer may have the money he needs to acquire a given firm, but may not have the necessary knowledge or expertise to successfully operate it.
+Hence, a need to retain top-level management from the acquisition target.

 Every company seller has different goals in mind.
-As such, the strategic vs. financial decision is unique to each firm.
-Sellers should possess a basic understanding of the buyer universe so that they can evaluate their choices from an informed perspective; hence, choose the perfect partner during the acquisition process.
+As such, the strategic vs financial buyer decision is unique to each firm.
+Sellers should possess a basic understanding of the buyer’s universe so that they can evaluate their choices from an informed perspective.